naivary/govm/README.md

 ("something") -> {something => something}
 SPECIAL-VARIABLES:
-1. os_user: if this is set this users home-directory will be used as the mounting point in the virtual-machine `default: ()`
+1. os_user: if this is set this users home-directory will be used as the mounting point in the virtual-machine

+`default: ()`

 ## govm.cfg
+> govm.cfg is setting metadata information
+> that are needed for the software to function.

+`VMSTORE` <br/>
+The location where the metadata of every created virtual-machine is getting saved.
+NOTE: if you are using wsl
+you have to use a path
+pointing to a location in the
+windows system i.e. `/mnt/c/<user>/some/dir`
+`default: $HOME/.govm`

+`APPLIANCSTORE` <br/>
+The path where the .ova files will be created and saved. <br/>
+`default: $HOME/.govm_appliance`

+`BRIDGE_OPTIONS` <br/>
+Defining the possible networks virtual-box can use to bridge to it is an array seperated by whitespace e.g. (<first-network> <second-network>)
+`default: nil`

+`LOG` <br/>
+The path wehere the debugging
+logging is made the default behavior is the logging to the newly created virtual-machine directore in VMSTORE. if you wished that kind of behavior set LOG to /log.
+Otherwise set a log-path you would like to have

+`VAGRANTFILE` <br/>
+Rhe path to the vagrantfile
+that you would like to use. govm has some required arguments that will still be required even if an other
+`VAGRANTFILE` is used.
+To solve the problem deliver the options needed.
+You dont have to use them but the validation is then satisfied.
+`default: .govm/vagrantfile/linux`

+`CONFIG_DIR` <br/>
+The directory where you would
+like to store your vm-configs.
+The default is recommended.
+Also the structure of the directories has a [meaning](#project-structure) `default: ../config/`

+`PROVISION_DIR` <br/>
+The directory with all your
+provisions-scripts.
+The default
+is recommended.
+`default ../provision/`

+In `govm.cfg` are also soem globally defined default values that are required to be present.
+These are `CPU` `RAM` `OS_IMAGE` `SCRIPT`.
+There are already some defaults set for you in the present [govm.cfg](.govm/govm.cfg) but feel free to change them.

 # Creating single or groups